Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 The decision to participate depends on your investment objective, holding price, and market outlook.

-• Buying near market price and tendering shares can be beneficial
+• Buying near the market price and tendering shares can be beneficial

-• However, factor in acceptance ratio and tax impact
+• However, factor in the acceptance ratio and tax impact

 • Evaluate Wipro's fundamentals, deal pipeline, and IT sector recovery